 Joining the IBDA is easy, and the yearly dues are very reasonable at only $30.

 To join as a new member, click here.
 For renewing members, click here.
-For more information about IBDA membership, contact Suzanne Cobb, Membership Director.
-You may send her a message via the “Contact Us” page.
+For more information about IBDA membership, contact Troy Cobb, Membership Director.
+You may send him a message via the “Contact Us” page.
 Thank you for your interest.
 We look forward to your membership in the IBDA as a fellow Birddog enthusiast.